bazingalabs/bazingalabs.github.com/_posts/core-samples/2012-10-24-Controlling-household-equipment.md

 ---
 {% include JB/setup %}

-Using the Roger to control household equipment
+Using the Roger to control household equipment...

 Today we added support for a product you may all know quite well the cheap remote socket switch.
 This switch can be bought in any household store and costs around 10~15 euro.